Frequently Asked Questions

 A psychotherapist works at a deeper level to help people understand themselves.
 Psychotherapy focuses on how past experiences have shaped the ways we make sense of the world and influence our choices and actions.
 Such an understanding can give us more freedom to determine the course of our lives.
 In Australia, the term psychotherapist is not regulated, meaning you should ensure that a person offering psychotherapy or professing to be a psychotherapist has suitable training and experience.

 A counsellor tends to offer shorter-term, solution-focused ways to address specific problems or life events.
 In Australia, the term counsellor is not regulated, meaning you should ensure that a person offering counselling or professing to be a counsellor has suitable training and experience.

 - If you intend to claim a Medicare rebate, you’ll need to obtain a referral letter and Mental Health Care Plan (MHCP) from a GP.
 Arrange for a double appointment with the GP so that you have enough time to discuss your situation and answer their questions.
-Make sure both the referral letter and MHCP are signed by the GP (otherwise, it’s not valid).
+Make sure both the referral letter and MHCP are signed by the GP, and that the MHCP specifies the number of sessions provided by the plan (otherwise, it’s not valid).

 - Read and complete/sign the Informed Consent Form and Client Intake Form.
 If you are the parent of a child client, complete the Child Client Intake Form.

 - Gather the details of any prescription medication, including the name of the medication, the dosage and frequency, the prescribing doctor, and when it was first prescribed.

 - Prepare some notes to help you explain what brings you to therapy and what changes you’re aiming for.